SubbalakshmiC/CCNA-1/ccnaDan.md

 ## Pointers from apprentices

-* Don't leave it to the last minute
+* Dont leave it to the last minute
 * older apprentices will be more that happy to help you
-* It's actually worth it, even if you go into sales
+* Its actually worth it, even if you go into sales
 * you will have NO time if you leave it too late as when you start rotations you will have to drop something
 * reach out to anyone if you need help, your co workers, other apprentices or any one really
-* keep going, don't stop looking at the content for a month as you will forget it
+* keep going, dont stop looking at the content for a month as you will forget it

 ## Exam notes